If you click a link in this post and make a purchase, we may earn a small commission, at no additional cost to you. Read our full disclosure here.

 Your points will be automatically deposited into your Rapid Rewards account a few days after the end of the billing cycle during which you met the spending requirement.
 Then you are ready to start booking flights!

 How Will Opening This Card Affect My Credit Score?

 One common concern folks have about opening new credit cards is how it will affect their credit score.

-I regularly open new cards to earn signup bonuses and my score has done nothing but rise over the years to close to 800.
+I regularly open new cards to earn signup bonuses and my score has done nothing but rise over the years to over 800.
 This is because when you open a new line of credit your overall credit limit increases (good for your credit score), which means if you ever carry any balance your debt-to-credit ratio goes down (also good for your credit score).

 Opening a new card like this is particularly helpful if you plan to keep it for many years to come- which I recommend that you do to get your annual point bonus!
 This will eventually increase the average age of your credit lines, also increasing your credit score.

 What Else To Consider About the Southwest Credit Card